yeehaa123/elab/CHAT/collections.md

-This research works towards a large international exhibition where students, scholars, artists, developers, data scientists, and curators collaborately create and display collection based upon publicly available data sets.
-We aim to involve researchers that work on the 'coding the humanities' platform, but the exhibition is also a possibility to attract others (artist, developers, curators, etc.) to work with and on our platform.
+This research works towards a large international exhibition where students, scholars, artists, developers, data scientists, and curators collaborately create and display collections based upon publicly available data sets.
+We aim to involve researchers that work on the 'coding the humanities' platform, but the exhibition is also a possibility to attract others (artists, developers, curators, etc.) to work with and on our platform.

 The goal of this exhibition will be to create and display collections